-On returning to Chicago from Microsoft’s campus, Fagan landed a position at Oprah Winfrey’s Harpo Studios in Chicago.
-“Oprah has always been one of my heroes.
+After the gig at Microsoft, Fagan landed a position at Oprah Winfrey’s Harpo Studios in Chicago.
+She worked on oprah.com for five years.
+She began as a front-end coder and was promoted to Manager of Web Development.
+“Ms. Winfrey has always been one of my heroes.
 She overcame so many obstacles to become the world’s most successful woman.”
-Fagan started as a front-end coder and was promoted to Manager of Web Development.
-She worked on oprah.com for five years.

 Fagan’s family has deep Wisconsin roots.
-“My parents were Wisconsin natives who met at UWM.
-My two sisters and I were all born in Madison.
-We lived in Thiensville until I was 10.”
-Her mother, to whom she was close, lived in Cedarburg for many years.
-“My Mom died a few years after my husband died.
-I wanted to move to the end of the world.
-I made it as far as Wisconsin.”
+Her parents were Wisconsin natives who met at UWM.
+Fagan and her two sisters were born in Madison.
+Her family lived in Thiensville until I she 10.
+Fagan’s mother, with whom she was very close, retired to Cedarburg and lived there for many years.
+Fagan and her husband visited often.

 - Cedarburg Artists Guild